 Become a reporter

 To be able to respond to the threat of Xylella we need to link the public, and researchers and enthusiasts from different disciplines to record insect and plant distributions across the country.
 There are established volunteer networks reporting such information and BRIGIT aims to work with these groups.
-More information of how to join these volunteer networks will be added soon.

 During the project tools to enable non-specialists to identify morphologically potential vectors of Xylella will be developed.
 The following resources are currently available